 DTR = daily max - daily min temperature

-December (from previous year), January and February.
+December (of previous year) to February.
 It also shows in

 Enthalpy of moist air in kJ/kg

 Mean moist enthalpy of 2017: 31.09 +/- 13.62 kJ/kg

 See on how the energy content of moist air is